Table of Contents

 Section 2.
 National Committees.

-In the event that a national committee is being formed and the National DSA asks chapters for nominees to serve on that committee, the Coordinating Committee will notify all members in good standing and request volunteers.
+In the event that a national committee is being formed and the National DSA asks chapters for nominees to serve on that committee, the Steering Committee will notify all members in good standing and request volunteers.
 The names of all those who volunteer will be forwarded to the National DSA for consideration, or if a limited number of nominees are requested, an election will be held.

 ARTICLE 9.
 Prohibited Activity.